rhylanbolt/developerdocs/README.md

 <li>Email collection for communications</li>
 </ul>
 <h3>Why This Matters</h3>
 <p>Registration marks the beginning of a user&#39;s journey.
-Capturing this event allows Opti-X to trigger onboarding campaigns and begin building a personalization profile from day one.</p>
+Capturing this event allows Personalize to trigger onboarding campaigns and begin building a personalization profile from day one.</p>
 <h3>Event Setup</h3>
 <table>
 <thead>